 Through the IELCC Framework implementation, First Nations communities in BC have access to funding to create and/or support develop Indigenous early learning and child care programs.

-To start the process, get in touch with one of our regional representatives:
+To start the process, get in touch with one of our Regional Community Facilitators:

 If your community is already accessing funding and needs some support with the online application process, reach out to a regional representative or email firstname.lastname@example.org.

 Three-year interim strategy

 The IELCC Framework investment will be made over a 10-year period, with three phases rolling out between 2018 and 2021.